watem-sedem/watem-sedem/docs/choices.rst

 ditch in stead of along the steepest slope.
 When this option is enabled, :ref:`a raster with information about the direction <ditchmap>` is mandatory.

-The model sets the C-factor at every ditch pixel tot 0.01.
-Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap> `.
+The model sets the :ref:`C-factor <cfactor>` at every ditch pixel tot 0.01.
+Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap>`.
 The ktc value of the pixel is set to :ref:`ktc low <ktclow>`.

 .. _includedams: